 Our Work for Children in Honduras

 Support Save the Children’s mission.
-Donate to help children in Honduras, and around the world, survive and thrive.
+Donate to help children in Honduras and around the world grow up healthy, educated and safe.

 Sponsor a Child

 Be the hero in the life of a child.
 Sponsorship drives lasting change in children’s lives, families and communities.

 Sources: Facts and statistics have been sourced from Save the Children’s monitoring and evaluation experts, as well as our thought leadership publications, including our Global Childhood Report 2020 and Stop the War on Children 2020 report.
 Other sources include CIA World Factbook and BBC Country Profiles.